noughtylinux/community/README.md

 # community
-A place for Noughty Linux community discussion and documentation
+A place for Nøughty Linux community discussion and documentation